Skip to Main Content

 RICS Surveys offers information on the international markets.

 Bank for International Settlement's Property Price Statistics is useful for comparisons.
 Also available in the economics module of Datastream.
-The modules for commodities, economics, equities, and futures are also available through WRDS.

 For a comprehensive look at sources of housing price data for 14 advanced economies from 1870-2012, see the American Economic Review article and dataset by Katharina Knoll, Moritz Schularick, & Thomas Steger: "No Price Like Home: Global House Prices, 1870-2012".